tmbo/questionary/docs/pages/advanced.rst

 ###################

 Prompts can be invoked in either a 'safe' or 'unsafe' way.
-The safe way captures keyboard interrupts, whilst the unsafe way does not.
+The safe way captures keyboard interrupts and handles them by catching the interrupt and returning ``None`` for the asked question.
+If a question is asked using unsafe functions, the keyboard interrupts are not caught.

 Safe
 ****